12. Friction

 Where, fN is the normal direction, fT is a tangential force vector, and μ is the coefficient of friction.
 The equation express the friction cone, fN vector is an axis of the cone and the vertex is the contact point.
 If the composed vector of fT and fN is inside the friction cone, there is no slip at the contact point.
 Slip is occered if the composed vector is outside of the friction cone.

 ODE adopts approximaitons of the coulomb friction model.
-ODE has two models, such as the constant force limit model and the friciton pyramid approximation model.
+ODE has two models, such as the constant force limit model and the friction pyramid approximation model.
 The default model is the constant force limit model.
-Please select the friction pyramid approximation model, if collisions between an object and the groud are very important for the simulation.
+Please select the friction pyramid approximation model, if collisions between an object and the ground are very important for the simulation.

 1. Constant force limit

 The coefficient of friction μ is modeled as of the maximum friction model.
-This is not accuraty physics model, it is, however, computationl cost is the lowest.
+This is not accurate physics model, it is, however, computational cost is the lowest.

 2. Friction pyramid approximation